Alejandro Viniegra

-Alejandro Viniegra Santana (born 13 February 2002) is a Brazilian professional footballer who plays as a midfielder for Bragantino.
+Alejandro Viniegra Santana (born 13 February 2002) is a Brazilian professional footballer who plays as a midfielder for Liga de Expansión MX club Tlaxcala.

 Club career

-Cruzeiro

 Viniegra made his professional debut with Cruzeiro on 12 February 2018 playing the last minute against Bahia ending in a tie.

 International career

-Mexico

 In October 2020, Viniegra was called up to the Mexico national under-20 team training camp by Raúl Chabrand, for which he had done virtual training sessions three months before.

 Personal life

 Born in Brazil to a Mexican father and a Brazilian mother, he holds dual Brazilian and Mexican citizenship.